How to Choose a Stage Name You Won’t Regret

 Your stage name can make a real difference, so don’t rush the decision and be sure to put the work in.
 You need to find something that reflects you, your music and your brand.

-It should make you stand out, and must be something that can be sold to an audience of potential fans, as well as helping your existing fans track you down.
+The stage name you choose should make you stand out, and must be something that can be sold to an audience of potential fans, as well as helping your existing fans track you down.